projnanda/projnanda/README.md

 ## Research & Contributions

-Project NANDA began as an applied research initiative at MIT.
+Project NANDA began as a research initiative at MIT.
 It is now an open project with collaborators from academia, industry, and open-source communities.

 We welcome: